muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_JSON.md

 A *SYS_Text* is any of the following:

-* Any value of the JSON type `string` that is *well formed*.
+* Any value of the JSON type `string` that is *well formed UTF-8*.

-Note that *well formed* means all octet sequences are valid Unicode UTF-8 and there are no UTF-16 surrogate code points defined in it that aren't in valid surrogate pairs.
+Note that *well formed UTF-8* means all octet sequences are valid Unicode UTF-8 and there are no UTF-16 surrogate code points defined in it that aren't in valid surrogate pairs.